Chapter Forty One

 Amaya, “Production starts on our film in two weeks, reservations are made at Shutters, Chloe is rehearsing her lines, Nikko can perhaps coach katana action sequences.”

-Nikko, “Chloe is 6th dan, I don’t have anything to coach, still, it’ll be fun to watch the production.
+Nikko, “Chloe is 6th dan, as is Daphne, I don’t have anything to coach, still, it’ll be fun to watch the production.
 I hope some of the sequences can be shot while Zi and I are there.”

 Amaya, “I explained that to Childers, this isn’t a Spielberg production, it’s pretty simple for our director to organize.
 I gave him the dates you’ll be around, you and Zi come in the start of week two, Chloe’s sword sequences will be shot then.
 You have the most expert eye, we’d like to get it right.”